 Registration and payment must be secure for your online store clients.
 All payments, transactions and processing of the buyer’s personal data (name, address, email, etc.) must be protected by an SSL certificate, including third-party sites and services of accept payments.

 Exact prices.
-The cost of the goods when placing and paying for the order should not differ from the price on the product card or in the ad.
+The cost of the goods when placing and paying for the order should not differ from the price in the product card or in the ad.
 It can only change if a promo code or discount is applied.
 Taxes and fees must be included in the price.
-The costs associated with the processing and delivery of the order, the fees of the delivery services, should be included in the shipping cost.
+The costs associated with the processing and delivery of the order, as the fees of the delivery services, should be included in the shipping cost.